 Fredrik Burvall has served as a director since December 2017.
-Mr. Burvall also currently serves as Chairman of the board of directors at M.O.B.A Network AB (Plc), Speqta AB (Plc) and Cherry With Friends (Plc), and as a board member at Movs Technology Group.
+Mr. Burvall also currently serves as Chairman of the board of directors at M.O.B.A Network AB (Publ) and Cherry With Friends, and as a board member at Movs Technology Group, Znipe Esport AB and Beyond Frames Entertainment (Plc).
 Mr. Burvall is also the Chief Executive Officer/Owner at The Networked Nation-tNN AB, where he has served in that role since May 2017.
-Previously, Mr. Burvall served at the Board of Aspire Global (Plc) June 2017 to June 2022 and Enteractive Ltd from February 2017 to February 2022.
-Mr. Buvall also served in several roles at Cherry AB, including as Strategic Advisor from March 2017 to July 2017, as Chief Executive Officer from May 2015 to February 2017, as Acting Chief Executive Officer from December 2014 to May 2015 and as Chief Final Officer, Deputy CEO from September 2006 to March 2015.
+Mr. Burvall also previously served as Chairman of the Board of Speqta AB (Plc) and a board member of Aspire Global (Plc) and Enteractive Ltd. Mr. Buvall also served in several roles at Cherry AB, including as Strategic Advisor from March 2017 to July 2017, as Chief Executive Officer from May 2015 to February 2017, as Acting Chief Executive Officer from December 2014 to May 2015 and as Chief Final Officer, Deputy CEO from September 2006 to March 2015.
 From February 2004 to September 2006, Mr. Burvall served as Manager of Business Control at Modern Times Group, Viasat AB.
 Mr. Burvall previously served as Chief Financial Officer at Ericsson Technology Licensing AB from 2001 to 2004, and he also worked in Business Control at Ericsson from January 1998 to January 2001.
 Mr. Burvall holds an MBA in Economics from Stockholm University and also holds a BA in Economics from Örebro University.